fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

 ### Automatic NemSMS Notifications

+Automatic NemSMS notifications is a toggleable feature at the service level.
-The Patient service will generate NemSMS ehealth-messages, notifying the recipient that they have received a message, given the following conditions:
+If enabled, the Patient service will generate NemSMS ehealth-messages, notifying the recipient that they have received a message, given the following conditions:

 * message.medium.code is not 'nemsms'
 * message.status is 'completed'